zx80/flask-simple-auth/README.md

 ### Utils

-Utilities include the `Reference` generic object wrapper class, a `ErrorResponse` class to quickly generate error replies and miscellaneous configuration directives which cover security, caching and CORS.
+Utilities include the `Reference` generic object wrapper class, an `ErrorResponse` class to quickly generate error replies and miscellaneous configuration directives which cover security, caching and CORS.